These are the characters that appear in Family Matters.

-- Heel-Face Turn: Sort of.
-Was originally introduced in Season 2 as the sidekick to the school bully, Willie, who picked on Steve, until he presumably stopped hanging out with him, after being arrested.
+- HeelFace Turn: Sort of.
+He was originally the sidekick of Willie, the school bully who picked on Steve, until he presumably stopped hanging out with him after they got arrested.
 Afterwards, he was rewritten as a good guy and one of Eddie and Steve's best friends.

 - Heterosexual Life-Partners: With Eddie.

-- Hidden Depths: See Genius Ditz.
+- Hidden Depths: Besides his talent for cooking, he's also revealed to be good at tap dancing in "Twinkle Toes Faldo".
 Also, despite being generally an idiot, he has shown a strong sense of morality in more than one episode.

-- Kindhearted Simpleton: One of the most innocent and good-natured characters (except in his early appearances, see Heel-Face Turn).
+- Kindhearted Simpleton: One of the most innocent and good-natured characters, except in his early appearances.

 - Sensitive Guy and Manly Man: Sensitive Guy to Eddie's Manly Man.